 [Mouse moves over the sell price column to show the following text in Area 4.]

-This column displays the offer price, ie the price at which Enron is willing to sell, the product described for the quantity given in the in the column to the right.
+This column displays the offer price, ie the price at which Enron is willing to sell the product described for the quantity given in the in the column to the right.

-Select the price notification option under “Preferences” to obtain a visual warning of the movement in price.
-When this option is selected the price will flash into a green color if the price moves up.
+The price notification function will cause the price cells to flash into a green color if the price moves up.
 If the price moves down then the price will flash into red.
 Once the price has stopped moving then the text will revert back to the normal color scheme and stop flashing.
+The function is set to default to on.
+To find out how to turn the notification function off select the “Notification” option under “Preferences” or click on the link below.

 Click on the link below to find out how to turn this warning on and off.

-Preferences – Price notification (Hypertext link)
+Preferences –Notification (Hypertext link)

 Current Session Transactions